Skip to main content

 Final Stage: Opioid Withdrawal

-• Runny nose, sniffling, watery eyes, and continual yawning
+• Runny nose, watery eyes, sniffles, and frequent yawning

-Get the Treatment You Deserve for An Opioid Use Disorder at Freeman Recovery
+Receive the Support You Deserve for Opioid Use Disorder at Freeman Recovery

 Related Addiction Treatment Articles